New reporting requirements for business owners Small businesses to disclose more information about ownership. Update by Felicia Chang

 In addition, Reporting Companies must also furnish information about their “beneficial owners”—those individuals who exercise “substantial control” over a Reporting Company—including:

-If ownership interest is held through a trust, certain specific individuals are each deemed to have an ownership interest (i.e., grantor, beneficiaries, trustees).
-The individual that was primarily responsible for directing or managing the filing of paperwork to create or register a Reporting Company must also submit a disclosure.
+If ownership interest is held through a trust, the information for certain specific individuals (i.e., grantor, beneficiaries, trustees) may also need to be reported.
+The individual who was primarily responsible for directing or managing the filing of paperwork to create or register a Reporting Company must also submit a disclosure.

 When Do I Need to Act?

-The new reporting requirements will go into effect Jan, 1, 2024.
+These reporting requirements went into effect Jan.
+1, 2024.
 Reporting Companies that were created or registered prior to Jan.
 1, 2024, will have until Jan.
 1, 2025 to file their initial reports.
-Any Reporting Company created after Jan.
-1, 2024, will have 30 days after receiving notice of their registration to file their initial reports.
+Reporting Companies formed on or after Jan.
+1, 2024, and before Jan.
+1, 2025, must file the initial reports within 90 days of the company’s formation.
+Reporting Companies registered after Jan.
+1, 2025, will have 30 days to file their initial reports.

 How Often Will I Have to Submit a Report?